 Join New England AAPOR for a roundtable to discuss the upcoming 2022 midterm elections.
 Despite efforts to improve polling methodology following the 2016 election, the 2020 election saw most polls once again underestimate support for Donald Trump and other Republican candidates.
 How are pollsters reckoning with these most recent misses?
 How will our polling methods adapt before the next election cycle?
 One year out from the 2022 midterm elections, our roundtable of experts from some of the nation's top polling organizations will discuss these questions and more.
 There will be plenty of time for your questions.
-This is a free webinar open to the public, but you must sign up to join.
-Click the link below to register.
+This was recorded and can be viewed on NEAAPOR YouTube Channel.

 NEAAPOR Looking Ahead by Looking Back: Polling in the 2022 Midterm Election Panel: